misol1/gotoxy/README.md

 (*)   Use 'k' to keep current color, 'u/U' for console fgcol/bgcol, 'v/V' to use
-      existing fgcol/bgcol at position where text is put (**)  Same as (*), but precede with '-' to force color and ignore color control codes.
-(***) One or more of: 'c/r' to follow/restore cursor position, 'w/W' to wrap/spritewrap
-      text, 'i' to ignore control codes, 's' to scroll up when writing below buffer
+      existing fgcol/bgcol at position where text is put (**)  Same as (*), precede with '-' to force color and ignore color control codes (***) One or more of: 'c/r' to follow/restore cursor position, 'w/W' to wrap/spritewrap text, 'i' to ignore all control codes, 's' to enable scrolling
 ```

 cmdwiz.exe